Specialization of N\'eron-Severi groups in positive characteristic: Brauer groups in families

 Let $X$ be a smooth geometrically connected $k$-variety with generic point $\eta$ and $f:Y\rightarrow X$ a smooth proper morphism of $k$-varieties.
 Taking the direct limit over $p\nmid n$ on the Kummer exact sequence, one gets a commutative specialization exact diagram

-Since the group $Ker(sp_{\eta,x})$ is of $p$-torsion and $Coker(sp_{\eta,x})_{tors}=Coker(sp_{\eta,x})[p^{\infty}]$ (see \cite[Proposition 3.6]{poonen}), one sees that a $x\in |X|$ is $NS$-generic if and only if the map
+Since the group $\Ker(\speci_{\eta,x})$ is of $p$-torsion and $\coker(\speci_{\eta,x})_{tors}=\coker(\speci_{\eta,x})[p^{\infty}]$ (see \cite[Proposition 3.6]{poonen}), one sees that a $x\in |X|$ is $\NS$-generic if and only if the map

 is an isomorphism.
-In particular (Corollary \ref{existence}) the set of $x\in |X|$ such that $sp^{Br}_{\eta,x}$ is not an isomorphism is sparse and if $X$ is a curve it contains at most finitely many of $k$-rational points.
+In particular (Corollary \ref{existence}) the set of $x\in |X|$ such that $\speci^{\Br}_{\eta,x}$ is not an isomorphism is sparse and if $X$ is a curve and $f:Y\rightarrow X$ has the LU-property in degree 2, it contains at most finitely many $k$-rational points.